Kong/kongponents/docs/components/tabs.md

 </script>
 ```

-If you want to keep your `v-model` in sync so that you can programmatically change the active tab after initialization, you also must respond to the `@changed` emitted event.
+If you want to keep your `v-model` in sync so that you can programmatically change the active tab after initialization, you must subscribe to the emitted `@changed` event.

 <div>
   <KTabs v-model="modelTabProgrammatic" :tabs="tabs" @changed="hash => modelTabProgrammatic = hash">